 Scaffolding Claw Hammer

-Although a scaffolding structure is raised using clamps and pins, sometimes a claw hammer may also be needed.
-This is because a claw hammer helps in fixing and removing the pins more effectively.
-In other words, it is likely to assist in both the assembling and disassembling tasks.
+Although a scaffolding structure is raised using clamps and pins, a claw hammer may sometimes be needed.
+A claw hammer helps fix and remove the pins more effectively.
+In other words, it will likely assist in assembling and disassembling tasks.
 Claw hammers are available in varying weights and lengths, yet a scaffolder usually requires a heavy-duty hammer.

 Scaffolding Safety Lanyard and Harness

-Lanyards and harnesses aid in protecting scaffolders and preventing them from falling if the scaffolding accidentally breaks apart.
+Lanyards and harnesses help protect scaffolders and prevent them from falling if the scaffolding accidentally breaks apart.
 These types of equipment are secured to the safety rope before the scaffolder starts his work.
 Safety harnesses are available in many different body and waist sizes, while a standard-sized harness measures around three feet.
-The higher is the scaffold, the more is the need for a safety lanyard and harness.
+The higher the scaffold, the more need for a safety lanyard and harness.